Darren0422/MySQL-Database/README.md

 #### Viewing the Database
-When the user selects the "View" option, they are then prompted to enter the number of the aspect of the "View" menu they wish use.
+When the user selects the "View" option, they are then prompted to enter the number of the aspect of the "View" menu they wish to use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 13 03" src="https://github.com/Darren0422/Databases/assets/134398985/233c373b-6c02-486c-9582-e7a34dc45086">